Pathonpatham Noottandu: Home media

 The film had its OTT premiere through Amazon Prime Video on 7 November 2022.

 Reception

+Critical response

 The Times of India rated the film 4 out of 5 stars and wrote "A heartfelt historical narrative".
 Onmanorama wrote "An exceptional treat from Vinayan, Siju Wilson".
 The Hindu wrote "A package with some punch, despite its failings".

 Hindu Aikya Vedi said that there are historical inaccuracies in the film, saying that Nangeli's story is fictional and there was no tax on breast, and Velayudha Panicker was killed by his relative who converted to Islam.
 Vinayan addressed the accusations saying that he had taken artistic liberty and the film is not a documentary and has omitted some things.